Meet US - 5 minutes with Sian Stanhope

 “The people of Sheffield care deeply about Park Hill and Cole Brothers, and there’s a real sense of responsibility around reinventing each development in the right way.

-“I’ve had the pleasure of getting to know the residents at Park Hill over the last year, hearing their views on the phases we have completed so far and their ideas as we come to develop the next phases.
+“I’ve had the pleasure of getting to know the residents at Park Hill over the last year as we’ve prepared to start on site with Phase 4 to bring 125 new homes, new green spaces, EV charging, a car club and bike storage to life at the development.
 No one tells the story of Park Hill better than those who live there, and I appreciate how passionate they are about the community and its future.

 “Park Hill is a great example of what we can achieve when we work closely with our trusted partners.
-We can’t do it on our own, and creating and maintaining relationships with our partners is key to our success in its regeneration."
+We can’t do it on our own, and creating and maintaining relationships with our partners is key to our success in its regeneration, especially our joint venture partners, Places for People.
+My proudest moment so far has been securing £6.4m funding from Homes England for Park Hill Phase 4.
+This was a huge step forward, meaning we could press on with our plans to breathe new life into the brutalist building.”

 An icon reborn

-“There’s been a lot going on behind the scenes at Cole Brothers in the city centre.
+“There’s been a lot going on behind the scenes at Cole Brothers.
 Working alongside Sheffield City Council and architects AHMM, we’ve finalised our plans for the building from its potential future uses to how it will knit in with the rest of the Council’s Heart of the City masterplan.

 Shaping the future